Ann Tappan

 Drawing by Genie DeWeese

-Since living in Montana she has recorded 9 CDs with the groups ThreeForm, Springhill and the Tappan/Roberti/MJ Williams Trio and Quartet.
-Her first solo album, Paintings was released in 2017.
+Since living in Montana she recorded 8 CDs with the groups ThreeForm, Springhill and the Tappan/Roberti/MJ Williams Trio and Quartet.
 She has performed widely in the Northwest, including concerts at the Myrna Loy Center, Bumbershoot Arts Festival and Jazz Alley in Seattle, the Jazz Montana Festival, and opening performances for Joan Armatrading and Dave Grusin in Bozeman.
-She toured in Montana with NYC vocalists Roseanna Vitro, performed with David Murray in Bozeman and collaborated in Montana performances with vocalist Carola Vossen, from the Netherlands and NYC vocalist Andrea Wolper.
-She worked with Montana musicians MJ Williams, Kelly Roberti, Alan Fauque and Brad Edwards in tribute concerts honoring the music of jazz greats Abbey Lincoln, Carla Bley and Steve Swallow, and Wayne Shorter.
+She toured Montana with NYC vocalist Roseanna Vitro, performed with David Murray in Bozeman and collaborated with Dutch vocalist Carola Vossen and NYC vocalist Andrea Wolper.
+She put together tribute concerts with Montana musicians MJ Williams, Kelly Roberti, Alan Fauque and Brad Edwards, honoring the music of jazz greats Abbey Lincoln, Carla Bley and Steve Swallow, and Wayne Shorter.
 Tappan toured Czech Republic 3 times with her band, Springhill, including performances at the Prague International Jazz Festival.
+Ann was featured twice on the Montana PBS arts program, 11th and Grant, “ The Tappan/Roberti/Williams Quartet and “Christmas Favorites”.
+She appeared at the Old Faithful Inn in Yellowstone Park for month long residencies in 2015 and 2016.